stafiprotocol/developer/docs/developethlsd/deploy.md

 # Step1.
 Deploy your LSD network contracts

-61 Lab have made [StaFi LSAAS](https://stack-app.stafi.io/) for project parties to deploy their LSD network contracts.
+61 Lab have made [Stack App](https://stack-app.stafi.io/) for project parties to deploy their LSD network contracts.

 ![](/image/ethlsd/onboarding_homepage.png "Launchpad Homepage")

+In addition to *Stack App*, you can deploy contracts through explorer or source code: [See this doc](./deploy_lsd_network_contracts)

 ## Which relay type should I choose?